RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-logs.md

 ---
-Title: Redis Enterprise Kubernetes Logs
+Title: Redis Enterprise Logs on Kubernetes
-description:
+description: The cluster logs can be easily be access via sidecar deployments that are described in the Redis Enterprise CRD
 weight: 60
 alwaysopen: false
 categories: ["Platforms"]